Yaya-Cout/Nwagyu/src/guide/help/how-to-install.md

 ## Apps that are too large

-If you want to install an app that is over 2.5 MB you will need to use our memory extender. <!-- TODO -->
+If you want to install an app that is over 2.5 MB you will need to use our [memory extender](./enlarge-your-memory.md).

 ## What if it doesn’t work ?